-Because she somewhat patiently endured all the browsing we did at the above 2 stops, we promised her ice cream.
+Because she somewhat patiently endured all the browsing we did at the above two stops, we promised her ice cream.
 Yes, we bribe when desperate.
 We headed for “Peace, Love & Ice Cream” at Ben & Jerry’s on the iconic corner of Haight and Ashbury streets.
-The redhead guy behind the counter had a grin that would not let up.
+The redhead behind the counter had a grin that would not let up.
 He continued smiling while we negotiated with our child over the size of her cone.
-He kept smiling after she deliberated on the chocolate flavor.
-And he was still smiling as we handed him a 5.
+He kept smiling after she deliberated over the chocolate flavor.
+And he was still smiling as we handed him a five.
 One scoop of mint chocolate chip in slow motion later, we headed back to the car about to expire its 2-hour parking limit.

 Go: There’s a lot more to do and see in The Haight.
 Hobson’s Choice is a good bar to start at with Happy Hour from 5-7pm.
 The vintage shops abound; go crazy.
 On Sundays, check out Hippie Hill on the west end of the street in Golden Gate Park.
 On that expanse of lawn, you’ll find every San Francisco type in one space.
 Jump into a dance or hacky sack circle, toss down a picnic blanket, or find a game of Ultimate Frisbee.

 Read: Slouching Towards Bethlehem by Joan Didion.
 She gives in insider’s view of Haight Street kids in its heyday in a poignant personal essay in this collection.